March of 2023

 - I was also hit up for a website that I really wanted but didn’t know how to make effective.
 Back then, web designers were just getting into website templates, but the web designers still needed to add content.
 I have always been the type that can do things myself so I purchased a web development program and set up our first company website.
 (Which has been altered numerous times to what it is today.)

 - Doing business as Steve Nyhof Enterprises, Inc.

-- Drawing about 50 plans per year
+- Projecting about 100 plans this year

-- Because of my background of drawing plans on the side for over twenty four years, starting a business was not so difficult.
+- Because of my background of drawing plans on the side for over twenty-four years, starting a business was not so difficult.
 (Paying for my own insurance was a new thing!)
 I made a few phone calls and quickly got to work.

 - Through the years I never stopped developing programs to automate the designing and drawing process.

-- Worked for six months developing the color art work for front elevations.
-Finally complete, we developed the process to generate water color looking front elevations in the computer in only a few hours.
+- Worked for six months developing the color artwork for front elevations.
+Finally complete, we developed the process to generate watercolor-looking front elevations in the computer in only a few hours.

 Summer of 1994